What Does Healing Yourself Represent?

 Rather healing is about refocusing how you live.

 We have both inner and outer challenges in life.
-When we find balance to our inner challenges, it then becomes possible to find grace.
+When we find a balance to our inner challenges, it then becomes possible to find grace.
 Trying to solve our inner issues with outer solutions based on others often creates endless chasing in our healing process.

 Wholeness is a complicated process, how we are whole internally can be different in how others will view wholeness for you.